TFYA99ProjGroup/MDSE/docs/source/gettingstarted.rst

 ======================

 This program is able to save the result data to a `MongoDB server <https://www.mongodb.com/>`_.
-In order to Set up the server docker is highly recommended and docker-compose file is in the project:
+In order to Set up the server docker is highly recommended and a docker-compose file is available in the project:

 .. code-block:: bash